How to take on Mega Manectric in Pokémon Go

 What are the best counters for Mega Manectric in Pokémon Go?

 As a pure Electric type, Manectric can deal Electric, Dark, and Fire type damage, and its only weakness is Ground.
-While that means this is a fairly straightforward fight, it does come with some promising strategies in the future when some Ground type Mega Evolutions are introduced, or even in a few weeks, when Therian forme Landorus makes his debut.
+While that means this is a fairly straightforward fight, it does come with some promising strategies in the future when more Ground type Mega Evolutions are introduced.
+Until then, however, Ground types with moves like Mud-Slap, Mud Shot, Earth Power, and Earthquake make up the bulk of our recommendations.

+Originally encountered in the Sinnoh region of Gen IV, Garchomp is the top counter in this Mega Raid.
+Its first stage, Gible has been featured in events, including Community Day, so most players have had the chance to add Garchomp to their roster.
+As a Ground and Dragon type, Garchomp takes reduced damage from Electric and Fire, while having no relevant weaknesses.
+And, though it's not been introduced in Pokémon Go yet, Garchomp does have a Mega Evolution as well that will eventually make it even more effective in this fight.
+Mud Shot and the Community Day exclusive move, Earth Power are the moves you'll want your Garchomp to know.
+If you don't have the Community Day exclusive move or an Elite TM to spare, Earthquake will also work well.

+The Sinnoh Stone evolution of Gen I's Rhyhorn, Rhyperior is another excellent choice for this Mega Raid.
+Not only has Rhyhorn been in the game since day one, but it's also been featured in Community Day and many other events, given players plenty of opportunity to catch and evolve.
+As a Ground and Rock type, it resists Electric and Fire, while having no weaknesses Mega Manectric can exploit.
+If you are bringing Rhyperior to this fight, you'll want Mud-Slap and Earthquake for its moveset.

 Groudon

-The Legendary mascot of Pokémon Ruby, Groudon is the top counter for Mega Manectric, beating out even Shadow Pokémon.
+The Legendary mascot of Pokémon Ruby, Groudon is no longer the best counter for Mega Manectric, but it's still one of the best out there.
 As a pure Ground type, it takes reduced damage from Electric attacks and has no relevant weaknesses.
-Although Groudon is a Legendary, it's been available a whopping seven times in Raids, as well as from Special Research, Research Breakthrough rewards, and the Pokémon Go Battle League.
+Although Groudon is a Legendary, it's been available many, many times in Raids, as well as from Special Research, Research Breakthrough rewards, and the Pokémon Go Battle League.
 Safe to say, most players have had multiple chances to add Groudon to their roster.
 If you are bringing the Continent Pokémon to this fight, you'll want it to know Mud Shot and Earthquake.

-Although Groudon has been available many times over, Rhyperior is certainly more accessible and an excellent choice for this Raid.
-Rhyperior is the Sinnoh Stone evolution of Gen I's Rhydon and has been featured in Community Day and other events.
-As a Ground and Rock type, it resists Electric and Fire, while having no weaknesses Mega Manectric can exploit.
-If you are bringing Rhyperior to this fight, you'll want Mud-Slap and Earthquake for its moveset.

-Originally encountered in the Sinnoh region of Gen IV, Garchomp performs quite well in this Mega Raid.
-Its first stage, Gible has been featured in events, as well as the current Research Breakthrough reward, so chances are you have at least one ready to go.
-As a Ground and Dragon type, Garchomp takes reduced damage from Electric and Fire, while having no relevant weaknesses.
-And, though it's not been introduced in Pokémon Go yet, Garchomp does have a Mega Evolution as well that will eventually make it even more effective in this fight.
-Mud Shot and Earthquake are the moves you'll want your Garchomp to know.

 Excadrill